connormullett/remaker/README.md

 Remake uses the first rule found in the remake file as the default rule.
 To specify a rule to use (such as test), use `remake test`.

+Currently, targets and dependencies do not expand with placeholders or wildcards.
+Only recipes check for these values.

+Using `*` for file matching is not supported as of now.
+For example, using `*.c` to refer to all C source files will not expand as expected, and will instead look for a file named `*.c`.

 An example remake file looks like the following:

 ```